fpereiro/proof/notes.md

 // con (𝕮).
 In the final configuration the machine is scanning the square which is four squares to the right of the last square of C. C is left unmarked.
 ```

+Let's summarize what `con` and its associated functions do:
+- This function is called on F-squares.
+- It goes right into twos until finding an `A`; it will print `2arg` to its left, `2arg` to its right and go to the F-square to the right of that where the `A` is.
+   - If the next F-square is blank, it will print `D`, then `2arg`, then go three more to the right and -> `1arg` (this is the line suggested by Davies and added by Petzold).
+   - If the next F-square has an `A`, it will mark the square to its right with `2arg` and keep on repeating this until it sees no more `A`s.
+   - If the next F-square has a `D`, it will mark the square to its right also with `2arg`.
+Then it will start looking for `C`s and also mark them with `2arg`.
+When it finds a F-square that doesn't contain a `C`, it will go two to the right and -> `1arg`.

 - PE: "The m-function con stands for "configuration," and it's missing a line: `con1 (𝕮, α)   None   PD, R, Pα, R, R, R   𝕮`.
 We'll see how this missing line comes into play shortly.
 The job of the con function is to mark a configuration with the symbol given as the second argument.
 Suppose the head is on the semicolon preceding an instruction:"
                        _
 `əə; D A D D C R D A A ; D A A D D C C R D A ::`